 sudo usermod -aG sudo wayne

-Step 4.
-Test it.
+4. Test their privileges.

 su - wayne

-Once you have successfully switched accounts, you can test out the sudo privileges by creating a test file:
+Once you have successfully switched accounts, you can test out the privileges by creating a test file:

 sudo touch /home/wayne/test.txt